Caroline Fiot appointed cellar master at Ruinart

 2016

-Integration into the tasting committee
+Integration within the tasting committee

-Appointment as head cellar master
+Appointment as head of cellars

 2026

-Overall responsibility for the Maison
+Overall responsibility of the Maison